afzalch/CS-Topics/Security/README.md

-Symmetric Encryption - same key is used to encrypt and decrypt
+**Symmetric Encryption** - same key is used to encrypt and decrypt
 - Universal technique for providing confidentiality for transmitted or stored data
 - Two requirements for secure use
   - Strong encryption algorithm
-  - Sender and reciever must have recieved copies of key in a secure fashion and must keep the key secure
+  - Sender and receiver must have received copies of key in a secure fashion and must keep the key secure

 The problem with symmetric encryption is how are the keys shared